California Interscholastic Federation: Championships

 In sports where a school has separate boys' and girls' teams, girls are not allowed on boys' teams, and boys are not allowed on girls' teams.
 (In sports such as baseball that do not have girls' teams, girls are allowed to play; on the other hand, in sports such as softball that do not have boys' teams, in most cases boys are not allowed to play.)

 Participants

-In the 2016-17 season, the California Interscholastic Federation featured 800,364 participants, with 58% boys and 42% girls.

-The sports with most boys are: